By: Penélope Lara (Translated by Patricia Minski)

 And she is quite right, because those who abuse power have no heart, those who prefer to fill their pockets with the people’s money and abandon those who really need it, they have no mercy.

-Having to deal with corruption and not being able to make a change or put an end to it, affects psychologically those who live it in their own flesh and in their daily lives.
+Having to deal with corruption without being able to change it or put an end to it has a psychological effect on those who live with it daily.

 Food for Thought